bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 ![BDeploy Settings](/images/Doc_Admin_Settings.png){width=480}
 :::

 _Gravatar_ support can be enabled here.
-If disabled, a generic icon is used for all useres.
+If disabled, a generic icon is used for all users.
 Otherwise, **BDeploy** shows the _Globally Recognized Avatar_ (or a substitute image) wherever a user icon is displayed in a dialog.
 Visit [gravatar.com](https://gravatar.com) for more information.

 **BDeploy** supports both built-in and external authentication mechanims.
 The built-in user authentication can be disabled completely in the settings.